joepv/joepv.github.io/_pages/hibernate.md

 ### Scene 3: arrive home explained

-The LUA scene to run when the first person arrived home is a little bit more complex.
+The LUA scene to run when the first person arrive's at home is a little bit more complex.
 At home I have tree entrances:

 | Entrance     | Sensor                    |
 | ------------ | ------------------------- |